AlSch092/UltimateAntiCheat/Server/README.md

 ![Example](https://github.com/AlSch092/UltimateAntiCheat/assets/94417808/ae7450aa-4000-45eb-aeb8-e1efe951bc39)

 ## How to use:
 Simply open & build the project using visual studio (originally made in VS2022), and allow the program through your private network firewall when the Windows prompt pops up.
-You can then run the UltimateAnticheat project and it will connect to this server.
+You can then run the UltimateAnticheat project (client) and it will attempt to connect to this server on port 5445.

 ## Requirements:
 - Windows-based operating system